 Pros of a cloud accounting system

-There are many so we will focus on some of the big ones to offset those cons.
+There are many so we will focus on some of the big ones to dramatically offset those cons.

 - Data at your fingertips.
 Cloud systems give you the opportunity to access your data when you want it.
 You can’t sleep because you don’t know last quarter’s revenue numbers?
 Get up, check it out, then get back to bed.